 - Medieval and Renaissance Italian literature (two courses)

 - One additional advanced course taught in Italian

-See French and Italian in the UI General Catalog to learn more about the course requirements and graduating with honors.
+See Italian in the UI General Catalog to learn more about the course requirements for the major or minor and graduating with honors.

 If you're interested in teaching Italian at the secondary school level, you'll need to complete the College of Education's world language Teacher Education Program.